ctralie/PublicationsCode/ISMIR2015_CoverSongsShape/Readme.md

 1. Download the <a href = "http://labrosa.ee.columbia.edu/projects/coversongs/covers80/">"covers 80"</a> benchmark dataset (<a href = "http://labrosa.ee.columbia.edu/projects/coversongs/covers80/covers80.tgz">covers80.tgz</a>) and extract to the root of this directory.
 When this is done, you should have a folder "coversongs" at the root of this directory which contains two folders: "covers32k" and "src"
 2. Download the <a href = "http://labrosa.ee.columbia.edu/matlab/rastamat/rastamat.tgz">rastamat</a> library for computing MFCC features and extract to the <b>BeatSyncFeatures</b> directory
 2. Run the Matlab file "getAllTempoEmbedding.m" in <b>BeatSyncFeatures/</b> to precompute all MFCC and Chroma features.
-This may take a while the first time
+This may take a while the first time.
+If it fails because your version of Matlab cannot read .mp3 files, you can convert them to .ogg format with the file "convertMp3sToOggs.py" found in coversongs/
 3. Choose a set of parameters and loop through all combinations of these parameters in a series of batch tests.
 Each parameter is described more in the paper.
 Run the following Matlab code at the root of this directory to perform experiments on the covers80 dataset

 ~~~~~ matlab